 - a FPA term that relates to minimum base wage rates, how wage, overtime or penalty rates will be adjusted, increases to minimum leave entitlements overtime or penalty rates will receive the same protections as other legislative minimum employment entitlements;

 - employers will not be able to engage an employee as an independent contractor to prevent a person being covered by an FPA if the real nature of the relationship is an employment relationship.

 If enacted, these changes will represent a significant reform to New Zealand’s labour laws and may have wide reaching implications for employers.
 We anticipate that unions will first target low wage industries including cleaning, security, retail and supermarket workers.
 However, unions can initiate bargaining for FPAs in relation to any occupation or industry that the union represents provided it meets the representation test meaning we could see FPAs covering any occupation or industry that has union representation.

-Employers have an opportunity to make submissions on the Bill and we can assist with this if needed.
+Employers have an opportunity to make submissions on the Bill and our employment law team can assist with this if needed.
 In addition, employers should also be considering whether they will create an employer association that can be part of the employer bargaining side (either themselves or in conjunction with other employers in the same industry) to ensure that their interests can be more directly represented in bargaining for an FPA.